Scalingo/developers-documentation/_scalingo_api/databases_dr.md

 --- row ---

-## List Your Databases
+## List Your Dedicated Resource Databases

 --- row ---

 `GET https://$SCALINGO_API_URL/v1/databases`

-List all your databases of postgresql-dr technology, including those where you are a collaborator.
+List all your databases of postgresql-ng technology, including those where you are a collaborator.

 ||| col |||